Citizen Artist™ -a participatory science research platform, employs Art-Based Perceptual Ecology (ABPE) research methodologies to study

 The Citizen Artist™ Apprenticeship Program

 If you are interested in an in-depth, focused, and one-on-one engagement with Dr. Woolery to learn Art-Based Perceptual Ecology research methodologies and explore their application to your area of study, then the 9-month Citizen Artist™ Apprenticeship Program will be a good fit for you.
-Study alongside Dr. Lee Ann Woolery, who pioneered Art-Based Perceptual Ecology research methodologies, either virtually or in-person.
+Either virtually or in-person, study alongside Dr. Lee Ann Woolery, who pioneered Art-Based Perceptual Ecology research methodologies.

 The Citizen Artist™ Apprenticeship Program follows a rolling start date to coincide with your scheduling needs.